 - If patients feel uncomfortable at any point, remove immediately.

-- Be weary of dropped ash from needle tip moxa.
+- Be wary of dropped ash from needle tip moxa.
 Use shields if necessary.

 - If a patient has fever, do not use moxa.